About Baruntse Expedition

 Personal Gears:

-For most of your expedition, you will only need to carry the items you require during the day.
-During the Climbing period, your Sherpa Guide will carry loads (including your sleeping bag and a reasonable amount of your personal gear) between the camps.
+For most of your expedition, you only need to carry the items you require during the day.
+During the Climbing period, your Sherpa Guide will carry loads (including your sleeping bag and a reasonable amount of personal gear) between the camps.
 Please click our complete packing list for what to pack for your Baruntse Expedition.

-Planning to climb Mount Baruntse in 2023 and 2024:
+Planning to climb Mount Baruntse in 2025 and 2026: